Ingext vs Cribl Stream

 The key difference lies in scope and governance:

-Learn more: For insights on operationalizing data fabric capabilities effectively in your SOC:
+Learn more: For insights on operationalizing streaming data fabric capabilities effectively in your SOC:

-• Ingext extends the concept into a true SIEM data fabric — continuously transforming and routing heterogeneous telemetry across hybrid environments with predictable cost control.
+- Ingext extends the concept into a true full-lifecycle streaming data fabric — continuously transforming, storing, and routing heterogeneous telemetry across hybrid environments with predictable cost control.